turingschool-examples/whats_going_on_with_cors/README.md

 * What are frustrations that FE developers might experience when using technology built by BE developers (for example, accessing an API)?
 * What are some similarities between React and Rails?

-# Checks for Understanding

-For BE students:

-* What is a Component in React?
-* What is a lifecycle method?
-* What is `fetch`?

-For FE students:

-* What are routes?
-* What are controllers?
-What are actions?
-* How can you find a controller action for a particular route?